-- All students should cooperate with cafeteria staff by displaying good manners and keeping the dining area clean. - Lunches may not be consumed outside of the designated area. - No food or drink are allowed within the halls and classrooms, unless prior arrangements have been made with School Administration. - At the discretion of School Administration, backpacks and playground equipment are to be left in designated areas before buying food.
+- All students should cooperate with cafeteria staff by displaying good manners and keeping the dining area clean. - Students purchasing food in the cafeteria should present their student ID to ensure proper accounting of funds - Lunches may not be consumed outside of the designated area. - No food or drink are allowed within the halls and classrooms, unless prior arrangements have been made with School Administration. - At the discretion of School Administration, backpacks and playground equipment are to be left in designated areas before buying food.